 Every time you build a site you should keep in mind that a website should have a header, content and footer, in some cases the last one is missing and the website looks a bit strange…it’s like “hmm…something’s missing?!”.
-Lately footers are getting richer and richer content, so take advantage and add information to it and do not forget to get inspired.
+Lately, footers are getting richer and richer content, so take advantage and add information to it and do not forget to get inspired.

 9. Think as you are the user

-Also, you are an user after all, but imagine you are your own website user, try scenarios, act as you have no idea about the content of your site and try finding important links as purchase, download etc. If it’s hard for you, because you already know every comma in your site, ask a friend or colleague for a feedback.
+Also, you are a user after all, but imagine you are your own website user, try scenarios, act as you have no idea about the content of your site and try finding important links as purchase, download etc. If it’s hard for you, because you already know every comma in your site, ask a friend or colleague for a feedback.
 Keep in mind that every opinion matters.

-10. Read, read and….read again about usability
+10. Read, read and… read again about usability

 If you think you know enough, that means you still have a lot to learn.
 Usability evolves, but the main principles are staying and reading can help you improve yourself.
-Here’s a short book list I’d recommend to read:

 - Don’t Make Me Think - Steve Krug